-53. In addition to the toxicity of the active ingredient, glyphosate, several studies support the hypothesis that the glyphosate-based formulation in Defendant's Roundup[®] products is more dangerous and toxic than glyphosate alone.
+49. In addition to the toxicity of the active ingredient, glyphosate, several studies support the hypothesis that the glyphosate-based formulation in Defendant's Roundup[®] products is more dangerous and toxic than glyphosate alone.
 Indeed, as early as 1991, available evidence demonstrated that glyphosate formulations were significantly more toxic than glyphosate alone.16

-54. In 2002, a study by Julie Marc, entitled "Pesticide Roundup Provokes Cell Division Dysfunction at the Level of CDK1/Cyclin B Activation," revealed that Roundup[®] causes delays in the cell cycles of sea urchins but that the same concentrations of glyphosate alone were ineffective and did not alter cell cycles.17
+50. In 2002, a study by Julie Marc, entitled "Pesticide Roundup Provokes Cell Division Dysfunction at the Level of CDK1/Cyclin B Activation," revealed that Roundup[®] causes delays in the cell cycles of sea urchins but that the same concentrations of glyphosate alone were ineffective and did not alter cell cycles.17

-55. A 2004 study by Marc and others, entitled "Glyphosate-based pesticides affect cell cycle regulation," demonstrated a molecular link between glyphosate-based products and cell cycle dysregulation.
+51. A 2004 study by Marc and others, entitled "Glyphosate-based pesticides affect cell cycle regulation," demonstrated a molecular link between glyphosate-based products and cell cycle dysregulation.
 The researchers noted that "cell-cycle dysregulation is a hallmark of tumor cells and human cancer.
 Failure in the cell-cycle checkpoints leads genomic instability and subsequent development of cancers from the initial affected cell."

-priorities.
+15 Caroline Cox, Glyphosate, Part 2: Human Exposure and Ecological Effects, 15 J. PESTICIDE REFORM 4 (1995); W.S.
+Peas et al., Preventing pesticide-related illness in California agriculture: Strategies and priorities.
 Environmental Health Policy Program Report, Univ. of Cal.
 School of Public Health, Calif.
 Policy Seminar (1993).